hz-zh/prompt_nGin/chat_tools/system/report_writer_300_chars.md

 Write a title and max 300 character long report describing the activities and impacts of the task(s).
-Write in the imperative, using past tense exclusively, and as concisely as possible, using a "did this to achieve that" structure.
+Write in the imperative, use past tense exclusively, and as concisely as possible, using a "did this to achieve that" structure.
+Always include dates in the title (month, year OR quarter, year) ONLY IF THEY ARE MENTIONED.